Value-added tax (VAT)

 |Total social security contributions||12.625||18.1 to 23.1|

-- May vary depending on whether the employee is married and whether they have children.
+- Varies depending on whether the employee is married and whether they have children.